daniel-mar/daniel-mar/README.md

 ### Hello!👋 I'm Daniel Martinez.
 A residential & commercial painter turned self taught full stack engineer.
 ### Attending an immersive software development bootcamp to become an overall better developer!
 I host study sessions & assignment help/debugging via Zoom following our bootcamp lectures into the evening.
-These sessions occur on the weekends, with the goal to continously show up for ourselves by coding, practicing concepts, and dedicating over 70 hours per week self-studying.
+These sessions occur on the weekends, with the goal to continously show up for ourselves.
+Coding, practicing concepts, and dedicating over 70 hours per week towards improving.
 ##### I find it helpful as a project progresses to have another set of eyes or thoughts in the event someone is blocked.

 #### Here are a collection of projects that I've developed throughout my software development journey!